Florida cities race to save rainbow crosswalks as the state's deadlines for removal loom

 “Roads are for safety, not political messages or artwork,” Duffy has said.

-The state Department of Transportation said in a statement that it has a duty “to ensure the safety and consistency of public roadways and transportation systems.”
+The state Department of Transportation said it has a duty “to ensure the safety and consistency of public roadways and transportation systems.”

 “That means ensuring our roadways are not utilized for social, political, or ideological interests,” it said.